huridocs/uwazi/README.md

     $ podman-compose up
     $ podman exec -it uwazi_uwazi_1 bash

-Docker (you may need to sudo this, depending on your installation):
+Docker (you may need to sudo these, depending on your installation):

     $ docker-compose build
     $ docker-compose up